Click here for the home page

 54 to 68

 Nero, who was seventeen years old at the time, was more interested in the arts than administration.
 Within a year he poisoned Britannicus, then he decided that his mother was too bossy and should also be dispatched, but because she had done so much to get him the throne, he didn't want her to suffer.
 First he tried poison, but Agrippina, alerted by the fate of Britannicus, had made herself immune by taking small doses of the same poison previously.
-Then Nero arranged for the ceiling of her bedroom to collapse on her while sleeping.
-When that didn't work, he sent her cruising in a ship constructed to fall apart at sea, but she swam to shore and sent Nero a note that she was safe.
+Then Nero arranged for the ceiling of her bedroom to collapse on her when she got into bed.
+Anyone who has watched the Roadrunner and Wile E. Coyote knows contraptions like that don't work; she escaped by jumping behind a couch, and some servants were killed instead.
+Next, Nero sent her cruising in a ship constructed to fall apart at sea, but she swam to shore and sent Nero a note that she was safe.
 This was too much, and Nero told an ex-slave, Anicetus, to do anything, so Anicetus beat Agrippina to death with a club.

 Nero fancied himself a musician and an actor.
 The first time he came on stage, at Naples, the crowd laughed and cheered, not because they liked the performance, but because an actual emperor would perform before them; acting was not yet a respectable profession.
 This encouraged him to give more public performances, which outraged many Romans.
 The unashamed emperor staged music contests, in which he usually won the prizes, and he made attendance compulsory.
 "While he was singing," Suetonius wrote, "no one was allowed to leave the theater even for the most urgent reasons.
 And so it is said that some women gave birth to children there, while [others in the audience] feigned death and were carried out for burial."
 While in Greece he participated in chariot races, and even won a prize when he fell out of his chariot.